dotnet/machinelearning/docs/code/IDataViewTypeSystem.md

 Notes:

-* The `Count` property returns the count of the key type.
+* The `Count` property returns the count, or cardinality of the key type.
 This is of type `ulong`.
-When `Count` is zero, the key type has no known or useful maximum value.
-Otherwise, the legal representation values are from one up to and including `Count`.
+The legal representation values are from one up to and including `Count`.
 The `Count` is required to be representable in the underlying type, so, for example, the `Count` value of a key type based on `System.Byte` must not exceed `255`.
 As an example of the usefulness of the `Count` property, consider the `KeyToVector` transform implemented